birthed-by-the-necrophage/bbtnp-hugo-source/content/post/s02e09--epilogue.md

 It's decided that the best course of action is to sneak back to the bubble car hanger at the Vat Complex --on foot like lowly plebs-- and hope for another bubble car to steal.
 Sneaking is not something the party is particularly good at, unfortunately.
 While attempting to move past a large group of techs setting up portal machinery on the Pagoda City plaza, they are spotted by the last officer remaining on the island: Lord Vumpf.

-Flynn hides behind a building while Ovek and Marvus execute an plan to charisma their way out of the situation:
+Flynn hides behind a building while Ovek and Marvus execute an plan to talk their way out of the situation:

 * Marvus is wearing Eld ceramic plate, and thus can attempt to pose as an Eld officer escorting Grimbok and Ovek as prisoners.
 * Except that Marvus doesn't speak Eldish at all, so their cover will be blown as soon as he needs to communicate with Lord Vumpf.